-- 115) One point on a PPF shows production levels at 50 tons of coffee and 100 tons of bananas.
+116) One point on a PPF shows production levels at 50 tons of coffee and 100 tons of bananas.
 Remaining on the PPF, an increase of banana production to 140 tons shows coffee production at 30 tons.
 Still remaining on the PPF, coffee production at 10 tons allows banana production at 160 tons.
-The opportunity cost of a ton of bananas is - A) constant because coffee production decreased by the same amount each time. - B) decreasing, since the increase in banana production is less at each point considered. - C) 16 to 1, that is every 1 ton of coffee given up will result in 16 more tons of bananas. - D) increasing from 1/2 ton of coffee per ton of bananas to 1 ton of coffee per ton of bananas.
+The opportunity cost of a ton of bananas is

+A) constant because coffee production decreased by the same amount each time.

+B) decreasing, since the increase in banana production is less at each point considered.

+C) 16 to 1, that is every 1 ton of coffee given up will result in 16 more tons of bananas.

+D) increasing from 1/2 ton of coffee per ton of bananas to 1 ton of coffee per ton of bananas.
+Answer: D

-- 116) The nation's production possibilities frontier is bowed outward.
+Topic: Increasing Opportunity Cost Skill: Analytical AACSB: Reflective thinking 117) The nation's production possibilities frontier is bowed outward.
 Suppose that the government decides to increase the production of armaments by \$20 billion, and that as a result the output of consumer goods falls by \$20 billion.
 If a further \$20 billion increase beyond the initial \$20 billion increase in armaments output is sought, we can expect that the output of consumer goods and services will fall further by

-- A) less than \$20 billion.
+A) less than \$20 billion.

-- B) \$20 billion.
+B) \$20 billion.

-- C) more than \$20 billion.
+C) more than \$20 billion.

-- D) There is not enough information to determine the answer.
+D) There is not enough information to determine the answer.

 Production possibilities

-Possibility Pizza Soda

-(per hour) (cases per hour)
+Possibility Pizza (per hour) Soda (cases per hour)

-A 0 100
+А 0 100

 В 1 95

-С 2 80
+C 2 80

 D 3 60

-Е 4 35
+E 4 35

 F 5 0

-- 117) In the above table, the production of 3 pizzas and 80 cases of soda is - A) impossible unless more resources become available or technology improves. - B) feasible but would involve unemployed or misallocated resources. - C) possible only if the economy produces with maximum efficiency. - D) possible only if there is inflation.
+118) In the above table, the production of 3 pizzas and 80 cases of soda is

+A) impossible unless more resources become available or technology improves.

+B) feasible but would involve unemployed or misallocated resources.

+C) possible only if the economy produces with maximum efficiency.

+D) possible only if there is inflation.

-- 118) In the above table, the production of 3 pizzas and 35 cases of soda is - A) impossible unless more resources become available. - B) feasible but would involve unemployed or misallocated resources. - C) possible only if the economy produces with maximum efficiency. - D) possible only if there is inflation.
+119) In the above table, the production of 3 pizzas and 35 cases of soda is (A) impossible upless many resources become succidable

+A) impossible unless more resources become available.

+B) feasible but would involve unemployed or misallocated resources.

+C) possible only if the economy produces with maximum efficiency.

+D) possible only if there is inflation.

-- 119) In the above table, the opportunity cost of the 2nd pizza is
+120) In the above table, the opportunity cost of the 2nd pizza is

-- A) 0 cases of soda per pizza.
+A) 0 cases of soda per pizza.

-- B) 15 cases of soda per pizza.
+B) 15 cases of soda per pizza.

-- C) 95 cases of soda per pizza.
+C) 95 cases of soda per pizza.

-- D) 80 cases of soda per pizza.
+D) 80 cases of soda per pizza.

+Answer: B

+Topic: Opportunity Cost

+Skill: Analytical

+AACSB: Reflective thinking

-- 120) Based on the above table, as the production of pizza increases, the opportunity cost of pizza in terms of forgone cases of soda
+121) Based on the above table, as the production of pizza increases, the opportunity cost of pizza in terms of forgone cases of soda

-- A) increases.
+A) increases.

-- B) decreases.
+B) decreases.

-- C) does not change.
+C) does not change.

-- D) initially increases then decreases.
+D) initially increases then decreases.

+Answer: A

+Topic: Increasing Opportunity Cost

+Skill: Analytical

+AACSB: Reflective thinking

-121) As Rainclouds Inc. moves downward along its production possibilities frontier, illustrated in the figure above, the opportunity cost of a raincoat .
+122) As Rainclouds Inc. moves downward along its production possibilities frontier, illustrated in the figure above, the opportunity cost of a raincoat .

-- A) decreases
+A) decreases

-- B) depends on the initial quantity produced
+B) depends on the initial quantity produced

-- C) increases
+C) increases

-- D) remains the same
+D) remains the same

-- 122) In the figure above, the point labeled C in the production possibilities frontier - A) is unattainable; it is beyond the productive capability of this country. - B) represents a highly desirable output level in the long run, because it conserves scarce resources. - C) represents either unemployed or inefficiently utilized resources. - D) represents the maximum sustainable output level for this nation in the long run.
+123) In the figure above, the point labeled C in the production possibilities frontier

+A) is unattainable; it is beyond the productive capability of this country.

+B) represents a highly desirable output level in the long run, because it conserves scarce resources.

+C) represents either unemployed or inefficiently utilized resources.

+D) represents the maximum sustainable output level for this nation in the long run.
+Answer: C

+Topic: Production Efficiency Skill: Analytical AACSB: Reflective thinking